pedromessetti/auth_system/README.md

 - [Author](#author)

 ## Description
 This project is an authentication system implemented in the Go programming language.
-It provides user signup, login, and user management functionality.
+It provides user signup, login and user management functionality.
 The project uses a MongoDB database for storing user information and JWT (JSON Web Tokens) for authentication.

 ## Requirements